Ralph Munro Institute for Civic Education

 Dr. Todd Donovan, Whatcom County Council member, Professor of Political Science, Western Washington University

-Dr. Vicki Hsueh, Professor of Political Science, Director Women, Gender and Sexuality Studies Program, Western Washington University
+Dr. Vicki Hsueh, Professor of Political Science, Western Washington University